RedRobotics/HeadBoard/README.md

 Load the neopixel module:
 `from neopixels import *`
-Wait for the neopixels module to load
+Wait for the neopixels module to load (It can take a few seconds).

 To set the on-board neopixel to full red type:

 `red()`

+You can also set the brightness by adding number between 0-255, eg. half bright:

+`red(127)`

-This also works with blue and green:
+This also works with blue and green and white:

 `blue()`

 `green()`

+`white()`

 If you want different colours, use:
 `setColour(0,128,0,128)`
 This will give you purple.
-The first value is the position of the neopixel (0 for the one on the Sideboard).
+The first value is the position of the neopixel (0 for the one on the Headboard).
 The next three numbers are the red, green and blue values.

-For white:
-`setColour(0,255,255,255)`

 Orange:
 `setColour(0,255,165,000)`